MicrosoftDocs/cpp-docs/docs/c-language/generic_selection.md

 # Generic Selection (C11)

-Use the **`_Generic`** keyword to write code that makes a compile time decision based on the type of the argument.
+Use the **`_Generic`** keyword to write code that makes a compile-time decision based on the type of the argument.

 **`_Generic`** selects an expression based on a type at compile time.
-It is somewhat similar to overloading in C++ where the type of the argument is used to select which function to call.
+It's similar to overloading in C++ where the type of the argument is used to select which function to call.
 In this case, the type of the argument selects which expression to evaluate.

 For example, the expression `_Generic(42, int:"integer", char:"character", default:"unknown");` evaluates the type of `42` and looks for the matching type, `int` in the list.
 It will find it and return `"integer"`.